samcartersmith/cds/packages/ui-scorecard/A11y_Executor_README.md

 We have extended the A11y Executor with some additional features:

 - File path targetting and CODEOWNERS mapping.
+- Support for both web and mobile repositories.

 #### File path targetting and CODEOWNERS mapping.